DJ Warras Reveals His Drink Was Spiked at a Nightclub: “Maybe I Was the Target”

 Source: Twitter

-DJ Warras claims his drink was spiked during a night out on Saturday, 23 August 2025.
+DJ Warras claims his drink was spiked on a night out on Saturday, 23 August 2025.

-He took to Twitter (X) on Sunday morning to share his version of events, saying he was worried that he or the woman he was with were a target:
+He took to Twitter (X) on Sunday morning to share his version of events, saying he was worried that he or the woman he was with was a target:

 "Someone was either targeting the girl I was with or someone else.
 I think.
 Or maybe I was the target."